-- 4.18 In addition to overarching national frameworks it is important to note that The Highway Code24 was updated in 2022 to include new rules about vulnerable road users, to improve safety for people walking, cycling and horse-riding.
+In addition to overarching national frameworks it is important to note that The Highway Code24 was updated in 2022 to include new rules about vulnerable road users, to improve safety for people walking, cycling and horse-riding.
 A 'hierarchy of road users' was introduced that prioritises those most at risk on our roads.
-It is, therefore, important to ensure that well-designed infrastructure with the needs of vulnerable road users at the forefront are brought forward. - 4.19 In January 2022, Active Travel England (ATE), the executive agency of the Department for Transport was established and is responsible for: - Achieving the aim of 50% of all journeys in towns and cities being cycled and walked by 2030. - Improving the standards of cycling and walking infrastructure in England. - Contributing to projects that improve both health and air quality25.
+It is, therefore, important to ensure that well-designed infrastructure with the needs of vulnerable road users at the forefront are brought forward.

+In January 2022, Active Travel England (ATE), the executive agency of the Department for Transport was established and is responsible for:

+- journeys in towns and cities being cycled and walked by 2030. - Improving the standards of cycling and walking infrastructure in England. - Contributing to projects that improve both health and air quality25.